wp-plugins/convocations/readme.txt

 Using shortocode to display in front-end !

 = 0.4 =
-A lot of bug are fixed !!
+A lot of bug are fixed !

 = 0.5 =
 * Fix function prepare warning

+= 1.0 =
+* Major update :  Overhaul of the plugin structure with POO
+* Add languages support
+* Fix warning for wpdb::prepare
+* Add timepicker on the edition of a convocation